vipulDessai/game-development-notes/substance-designer/blending-nodes.md

 - <img src="./images/blend-nodes/blend-node-mask-influence.png">
 - mask is common for all blending nodes
-- white takes details from foreground
+- white part of the mask will be replaced by details from foreground
-- black takes details from background
+- black part of the mask will be replaced by details from background
 - if no mask is attached then full layer is visible

 ## blending modes